gricdiwali2021/gricdiwali2021.github.io/_products/diy.md

 featured_image_path: /images/products/diy/diy2.jpg
 ---

-These simple DIY diya kits are for you too make them on your own, and experience the process followed by these women.
-The kits are premade for basic parts and need your creative ideas for assembly.
+Simple DIY diya kits are for you too make them on your own.